permutationlock/vulkan_hello_triangle_c99/README.md

 ## Building

-The project builds with a single tiny `Makefile`.
+The project builds with a single simple `Makefile`.

 ### Building on Linux